Suzanne Mallouk: Life and career

+Early life and move to New York

 Mallouk was born in Orangeville, Ontario, Canada, on September 10, 1960.
 Her Palestinian father and British mother, a naval officer, met and married in Beirut before moving to Canada.
-As a teenager, Suzanne became involved with the 1970s Punk movement.
-Taken with Iggy Pop, in particular, and inspired by the book Rene Ricard: 1979–1980, she moved to New York City to become an artist, following art school at H.B.
-Beal in London, Ontario.
+As a teenager, Mallouk developed an interest in the 1970s punk movement, particularly Iggy Pop.
+After attending art school at H. B. Beal Secondary School in London, Ontario, she moved to New York City to pursue a career as an artist, inspired by the book Rene Ricard: 1979–1980.

 Mallouk arrived in Manhattan on Valentine's Day in 1980 and spent the night at the Seville Hotel before relocating to the Martha Washington Hotel.
 Upon her arrival, she developed an anonymous phone relationship with poet Rene Ricard, whose number she had found in the phone book.
 Mallouk worked as a waitress at Max's Kansas City, then as a cigarette girl at the Ritz.

+Relationship with Jean-Michel Basquiat

-While tending bar at Night Birds, in the East Village, she met Jean-Michel Basquiat.
-From 1981 to 1983, they had an on-again, off-again relationship, remaining friends until his death, in 1988.
+While tending bar at Night Birds, in the East Village, she met aspiring artist Jean-Michel Basquiat.
+From 1981 to 1983, they had an on-again, off-again relationship, remaining friends until his death in 1988.
 He had moved into her apartment in 1981, and she supported him financially while he focused on painting.
 In 1982, she and Basquiat moved into a loft provided by gallerist Annina Nosei in SoHo.
 Mallouk witnessed his transition from penniless artist to millionaire.
 Basquiat referred to her as "Venus" in his paintings, as, for example, in A Panel of Experts (1982), which depicts a fight between Mallouk and Madonna, his girlfriend at the time.
 "Venus" is also labelled in the drawing Cheese Popcorn (1982); and Mallouk is depicted in the drawings Self Portrait with Suzanne (1982) and Big Shoes (1983).

+Death of Michael Stewart

 Mallouk was dating aspiring artist and model Michael Stewart at the time of his death from police brutality in 1983.
 Stewart, an African-American man, had been detained by the New York City Transit Police for writing graffiti in the subway and was brought to Bellevue Hospital battered.
 Mallouk went to the hospital with Stewart's family; she took photos of him as he lay in a coma and gave them to the press.
 Stewart died from his injuries on September 28, 1983, 13 days after his arrest, at age 25.
 Mallouk helped organize the Michael Stewart Justice Committee.
 "I hired his legal team, raising money from the arts community," she said.
 "I went to every gallery that was showing graffiti art and asked for donations.
 I also got a large donation from Keith Haring, who gave the money from a sale of one of his paintings.
 Madonna did a show at Danceteria and donated all the proceeds."
 The officers arrested in connection with Stewart's death were acquitted of all charges in November 1985.